Get

 Dalmatians are intelligent dogs.
 They have been used as carriage dogs and have done other jobs throughout their history.
 To keep them from being bored, Dalmatians need lots of mental stimulation.
 Puzzle toys are a great way to do this.

-woman playing with her dalmatian dog with a ring toy
+woman playing fetch with dalmatian dog

 Image Credit: Stenko Vlad, Shutterstock